sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 1. Create BFD session for each static route nexthop based on static route configuration <br>
 2. Delete BFD session if the nexthop is not needed (triggered by removing static route from configration)<br>
 3. Install, update, removing static route (i.e., update nexthop, remove static route if no nexthop) based on BFD session state change.<br>
-4. When the application (static route BFD) restarts, recover static routes and BFD session states from redis database (config_db, appl_db and state_db) without impactinh any existing installed static routes and BFD sessions. <br  />
+4. When the application (static route BFD) restarts, recover static routes and BFD session states from redis database (config_db, appl_db and state_db) without impacting any existing installed static routes and BFD sessions. <br  />

 ## System Overview with Static Route BFD
 A new component, BfdRouteMgr is introduced to support static route BFD. <br>